 Similar to the opening balance, a positive balance means noon owes you money, and a negative balance means you owe noon.

-This section displays all fees that have been charged but have not yet appeared on an invoice.
-You can download a report that details these uninvoiced fees for your reference.
+have not yet appeared on an invoice.
+You can download a report that details

 This shows the total value of items that have been sold but not yet delivered to the customer.
 It helps track revenue that hasn’t been fully processed.